 Combell strives to fulfil its obligations and to respect the rights of the customer whenever Combell processes your personal data.
-For more information about this, Combell would like to refer you to the website of the Commission for the Protection of Privacy [https://www.privacycommission.be/en].
+For more information about this, Combell would like to refer you to the website of the Data Protection Authority [https://www.dataprotectionauthority.be/citizen].

 "Personal data" means any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 The personal data that Combell collects and processes, primarily concerns the data that customers enter themselves via the various pages of our website(s) and that Combell obtains through your use of our website(s) and/or our products and/or services.

 This does not detract from the fact that the customer has a number of obligations in connection with the processing of personal data that allows the customer to use Combell's products and services.
 In this capacity, the customer must always obtain, where necessary, the legally required authorisations from the end users for the processing of their personal data by Combell insofar as necessary within the framework of Combell's products and services.

 Combell processes personal data for various purposes, whereby the only data processed is that which is necessary to achieve the intended purpose.